-In 2009, the Centre celebrated its 25th anniversary with much fanfare and gratitude to the Creator for the favours he has bestowed upon it.
+In 2009, the Centre celebrated its 25th anniversary with much fanfare and gratitude to the Creator for the favour bestowed upon us.

 In 2010, the Centre won the coveted the Ontario Indian Friendship Centre's "Model Friendship Centre of the Year Award" which was presented at the 26th Annual General Meeting.
 The award recognizes outstanding achievement in governance, administration, fiscal management, and cultural relevance among other factors.